rucio/helm-charts/charts/rucio-webui/README.md

 ##### Multiple CA files
 For x509 based authentication, if you have multiple pem encoded CA files, you must mount them at the path specified by the `RUCIO_CA_PATH` environment variable.

-You must also set the `RUCIO_CA_PATH` environment variable using the `addtionalEnvs` section to point to the directory where the CA files are mounted.
+You must also set the `RUCIO_CA_PATH` environment variable using the `additionalEnvs` section to point to the directory where the CA files are mounted.
 For example, to mount the CA files at `/etc/grid-security/certificates/` and set the `RUCIO_CA_PATH` environment variable to `/etc/grid-security/certificates`, you would set the following in the `values.yaml` file:

 ```yaml
 hostPathMounts: